achinivar/todo_tracker/README.md

 ## Usage

-- Click "Add Chore" button to add a new task
+- Click "Add Task" button to add a new task
 - Tasks can have an optional date and time
 - Tasks with dates appear on the calendar
 - Click on a calendar day to view tasks for that day